 It was discussed that latecomers would not be allowed into the lecture full stop, but some had reservations about that because of buses being late and so on.
 However, this did not fly with me as a valid excuse (I know I’m not painting a very nice picture of myself here…)

 Basically, my campus was over an hour’s walk from my flat.
 Each day during first year, I would walk the 20 minutes to what was my husband’s campus to get the bus.
 The bus would often be packed AF (what would now be a major covid nightmare) and on multiple occasions it just wouldn’t stop because there were so many people already on it.
 I don’t care to count up the hours I spent standing in the freezing cold/pouring rain waiting for buses, but it’s certainly a large chunk of my life I will never get back.
 However, I hate being late for stuff, so I would always leave more than enough time to catch the bus, and in a lot of cases, I’d end up on campus an hour early.
-Even when I passed my driving test during second year, I would still get there a good 45 minutes early purely because I knew how much of a ballache the traffic was.
+Even when I passed my driving test during second year, I would still get there a good 45 minutes early purely because I knew how much of a ballache the traffic and the parking was.
 At the time, in my opinion, if you wanted to be there on time, you’d make the effort.

 This is a difficult one as I kind of feel the same now, but I feel slightly more sympathetic to those who protested, as I know that sometimes despite your best intentions, things can still go tits up.